Upgrade Your Sleep and Space With the Best Weighted Blankets

 Best Entry Level: Baloo Weighted Blanket

 First-timers will appreciate Baloo’s affordable price points and blankets that are wider than most, like a full/queen (15 or 20 pounds), king (25 pounds), or throw (12 pounds).
-With a simple, clean, white-quilted appearance, Baloo’s construction is low-maintenance, too: The cotton exterior and interior linings are fully machine washable, unlike similar-looking blankets with washable covers and nonwashable inserts.
-The blanket feels thinner than most weighted blankets, making it a nice starter pick for the uninitiated without the risk of feeling smothered by a too-thick design.
+With a simple, clean, white-quilted appearance, Baloo’s construction is low-maintenance, too.
+The cotton exterior and interior linings are fully machine washable, unlike similar-looking blankets with washable covers and nonwashable inserts.
+The blanket feels thinner than most weighted blankets, making it a nice starter pick for the uninitiated who don’t want a too-thick design.

 Best Value: YnM Cotton Weighted Blanket